Vermilion flycatcher: Breeding and nesting

 Males then choose a nesting site, and females begin construction.
 The vermilion flycatcher's nest is a shallow cup made of small twigs and soft materials, lined with feathers; the nest's rim is often covered with lichen.
 Spiderwebs may be used to bind the nest together.
 Females use a rocking motion of their body to shape the nest during construction.
 Even after construction, the female will continue to add insulating material, such as plant materials, hair, fur, or man-made materials like string.
 Average nest sizes are about 64-76 mm across, 25-51 mm tall, and with a cup depth of less than 25 mm.
 Nests are typically located within 6 ft of the ground; the nest is placed in the horizontal fork of a tree branch.
 About 12% of nests are reused, and old nests may be raided for materials for new nests.

 Egg-laying begins in March and runs through June; eggs are laid once a day in the early morning.
 Eggs are ovate and approximately 17 mm × 13 mm.
 They average 1.6 g in weight, which is about 11% of the female's body mass.
 They are a dull whitish color and have large brown splotches in a wreath pattern on the larger end, though egg coloration varies.
-Spotting may be more intense, and the base color may be creamy or even be tan or brown.
+Spotting may be more intense, and the base color may be creamy or even tan or brown.
 Clutches usually contain two or three eggs but may occasionally include up to four.
 Eggs are incubated solely by the female for 13–15 days.
 The male feeds the female while she incubates eggs, though females never beg for food.
 Feedings are sometimes followed by copulation.
-The female is very attentive while on the nest.
+The female is very attentive while in the nest.
 The young are altricial, meaning they are incapable of fending for themselves after birth.
 Both parents feed the chicks, although the male may tend to fledglings while the female builds another nest.
 Nests may be reused during the same season, but this is uncommon; one study found that only 12% of nests were reused, and only if they had been successful in raising a brood.
 Re-using nests saves time and energy but perhaps at the cost of a higher parasite load.
 Nestlings open their eyes four days after hatching.
 The young are ready to leave the nest 15 days after hatching.
 All young generally fledge on the same day, although some may leave a day earlier.
 If the nest is disturbed, nestlings older than 11 days will abandon the nest prematurely.
 There are usually two broods per year, although three are possible.